Bayesian Machine Learning meets Formal Methods: An application to spatio-temporal data: Empirical illustration

 Figure~\ref{fig:agg_grid} contains the crowdedness measure averaged over the 10-minute time intervals for the whole analyzed period over the $21\times 21$ grid.
 Areas with high levels of crowdedness are apparent in the central grid squares in the area surrounding the Milan \emph{Duomo} \circled{3} and in the upper center, where the two main stations are, namely \circled{1}~\emph{Garibaldi Station} and \circled{2}~\emph{Central Station}.
 On the other hand, lower activity grid squares such as the ones overlaid on a highly trafficked avenue on the right-hand side and right bottom corner of the map can be identified.

 In order to illustrate the temporal behavior of the crowdedness measure, we present in Figure~\ref{fig:ts_duomo_navigli_bocconi} the time-series of the grid units containing the three representative districts of \circled{3}~\emph{Duomo}, \circled{5}~\emph{Navigli} and \circled{4}~\emph{Bocconi}.
 We observe a larger high activity in the area of \circled{3}~\emph{Duomo} compared to the other two districts, which peaks around midday during the working days and in the early afternoon on the weekends. \circled{5}~\emph{Navigli} on the other hand, which is a district famous for its different types of cafés, restaurants, bars and design shops, exhibits a more uniform behavior among the working and the weekend days, with activity peaking in the evening hours.
-The grid square containing the \circled{4}~\emph{Bocconi} university exhibits a clear pattern during the working hours and reduced activity levels on the weekends, especially on Sundays.
+The grid square containing the \circled{4}~\emph{Bocconi} university exhibits a clear pattern during working hours and reduced activity levels on the weekends, especially on Sundays.

 The seasonality in the data can be identified also in Figure~\ref{fig:raster_st}, which contains a visualization of the whole dataset through a raster plot.
-Aside from the strong daily seasonality which is present in all locations, one can observe different temporal patterns among the areas.
-Most areas share the characteristic of a relatively lower activity in the weekends, while the activity in the working days differs among groups of locations e.g., the locations from the central part of the grid (cell IDs 150--280) exhibit a higher difference between the daily crowdedness during working days vs. weekends, while locations with cell IDs around 400 (top cells in the map) exhibit rather similar activity during the workdays and weekends.
+Aside from the strong daily seasonality that is present in all locations, one can observe different temporal patterns among the areas.
+Most areas share the characteristic of relatively lower activity on the weekends, while the activity on the working days differs among groups of locations e.g., the locations from the central part of the grid (cell IDs 150--280) exhibit a higher difference between the daily crowdedness during working days vs. weekends, while locations with cell IDs around 400 (top cells in the map) exhibit rather similar activity during the workdays and weekends.